PrepEx vs TestGlider: which TOEFL platform gives you more expert practice?

 | Weak-section targeting | Practice weak skills directly without taking a complete test first | Public materials describe AI recommendations based on practice results |

-| Best fit | Students who know they need more reps, clearer feedback, and weekly momentum | Students who mainly want simulation, test stamina, and score-log review |
+| Best fit | Students who need more expert-written reps, clearer feedback, and weekly momentum | Students who mainly want simulation, test stamina, and score-log review |

 Mock tests diagnose the problem.
 Practice loops fix it.